eushaun/ollama-webui-docker/README.md

 4. **Accessing the Web UI**:
     - Directly via `http://localhost:8080` if local access is sufficient.
-    - Through the Cloudflare Tunnel URL printed in the docker logs.
+    - (for demo mode) Through the Cloudflare Tunnel URL printed in the docker logs.
 Run `docker compose logs tunnel` to find the URL for remote access